jayvatti/GroovyGradientMesh/README.md

 - **Radial Gradient**: Craft a circular pattern of colors to add depth and dynamism to your background.
 - **Momentum & Decay**: Control the smoothness and responsiveness of color transitions.
 These crucial parameters provide the 'groove' in GroovyGradientMesh.
 More on these later!
+- **Momentum Amplifier**: Modify the intensity of the color transition.
+This factor increases or decreases the speed of the 'groove'.
 - **Multi-Gradient**: Inject diversity and vibrancy into your color scheme, making it richer and more dynamic.
+- **Padding**: A cool trick in the multi-gradient setup to prevent the gradients from getting 'stuck' at the screen's edge.
 - **Bounce Effect**: The gradient transition doesn't have to end abruptly at the edges.
 Instead, the bounce effect allows a vibrant continuation.
 (Only for Mutli Gradient)

+*Note: The 'Padding' feature is specific to the multi-gradient setup.*

 ## Development Progress 🚧